Our Cruelty Free Wool

-I'm not going to lie; this was a hard blog post to write.
 While I knew all about the terrible practice that is mulesing, researching it in detail and seeing countless horrific images is a whole other thing.
 I do believe it's important to tell their story though, and help conscious consumers be able to make more informed choices.
-I have intentionally NOT displayed any traumatic images, as the words speak for themselves and google is always available if you must see.

-Cruelty free wool in Australia - mulesing explained
+Mulesing free wool explained

-I've heard many people wonder why some animal lovers won't wear wool, being that the animal doesn't need to be killed to produce the fibre.
-We're just shearing them aren't we?
+animal lovers won't wear wool, being that the animal doesn't need to be killed to produce the fibre.

 Well no, not quite.